 I was in a marriage where we, the couple, were living, essentially, as strangers sharing accommodations in a boarding house.
 My children were grown, living away from home and, for the most part, unenthusiastic about visiting.
 Besides my work at the office, I had part-time teaching positions that drained more time and energy than the intellectual or financial compensation they provided in return.
-I had an exhausting daily commute to work from a home that had turned into the kind of suburban prison fitting every sociological stereotype ever invented.
+I had a home that had turned into the kind of suburban prison fitting every sociological stereotype ever invented.

 In February 2002, my husband died suddenly of a heart attack that should never have happened if he would have stopped smoking.
 Like many men, he was just trying out the variety of E Liquid flavors that are out there to stop smoking, but unfortunately it wasn’t done soon enough.
 He was vehemently opposed to the idea of preventive health care in Virginia and considered medical doctors, one step removed from snake oil salesmen or voodoo practitioners.
 (That, by then, I had been working in a medical office for close to 16 years and could have got him in to see any specialist in the city at a moment’s notice is another of those ironies laden with the sort of psychological symbolism with which marital counselors would have a field day.)
 His death set in motion a series of changes that hardly caused a ripple in the world outside my head.
 For me, my family and friends, it was nothing short of revolution.
 And I mean this in the complete political sense of “overthrow of a ruler or political system”.